asritha420/compiler/docs/parser/grammar_rules.md

 * terminals: written in double quotes (`"..."`)

 <u> Production conventions: </u>
-* the first production is used as the start production
+* the last production is used as the start production?

 | Function | Notation |
 |----------|----------|